-- a The finisher must develop and implement effective energy management policies and procedures and / or an energy management programme to: - monitor energy use (kWh, or equivalent) and CO2 (per m or tonne of product produced) i.e. the embodied energy and embodied carbon in the product.
-This could initial include scope 1 & 2 emissions and transport to and from the rollforming/pressing facilities, but should expand to include scope 3 emissions in future years. - investigate any changes to energy efficiency across the site - identify opportunities for energy efficiency improvements - regularly review the business case for implementing energy efficiency measures. - b The Licence Holder must report annually to The Trust on the programme and its implementation.

-c Licence holders must have improvement objectives and targets for reduction of energy use related to production of ECNZ-licensed products, and associated GHG, over time.
+- a The finisher must develop and implement effective energy management policies and procedures and / or an energy management programme to: - Total energy use; - Breakdown of total energy use to types of energy used (electrical, chemical, fuel, etc) including energy from renewable sources; - monitor energy use (kWh, or equivalent) and CO2 (per m2 or tonne of product produced) i.e. the embodied energy and embodied carbon in the product.
+This could initial include scope 1 & 2 emissions and transport to and from the rollforming/pressing facilities, but should expand to include scope 3 emissions in future years. - investigate any changes to energy efficiency across the site - identify opportunities for energy efficiency improvements - regularly review the business case for implementing energy efficiency measures. - b The Licence Holder must report annually to The Trust on the programme and its implementation. - c Licence holders must have improvement objectives and targets for reduction of energy use related to production of ECA-licensed products, and associated GHG, over time-year on year.
 Furthermore, licence holders must publicly disclose a commitment to decarbonise between now and 2050 on a 1.5°C trajectory, with a significant reduction prior to 2030.
 Any divergence from objectives or targets should be explained in the annual report.